imazen/resizer-web/content/docs/troubleshoot.md

 1. WicDecoder - Install, then add `&decoder=wic` to affected URLs. (best quality)
 2. WicBuilder - Install, then add `&builder=wic` to affected URLs.
 Faster, but slightly lower quality than #1 (nearly imperceptible)
 3. FreeImageDecoder - Install, then add `&decoder=freeimage`
-4. FreeImageBuilder - Install, then add '&builder=freeimage`.
+4. FreeImageBuilder - Install, then add `&builder=freeimage`.
 Slowest, but highest quality. with `builder=freeimage` or `builder=wic`

 ## Performance issues or error messages when using a SAN.